 A federal judge granted preliminary approval

-For more information about other class-action lawsuits regarding ginger ale and TINA.org’s coverage of the product, click here.
+For more information about other class-action lawsuits filed against Tommie Copper and TINA.org’s coverage of the company, click here.